5 money must dos before the 5th of April

 For those earning over £100,000: Earning over 100k?
 How to avoid the 60% tax trap | Saltus

-Speak to an expert- Use your ISA.
+- Use your ISA.
 You can currently put up to £20,000 a year in an ISA, and, once it’s in there, it’s completely free of income and capital gains tax.
 Whilst you may well have paid income tax on the earnings you put into your ISA, there will be no further tax to pay when you come to access your money.
 This tax-free environment makes Stocks and Shares ISAs an excellent vehicle when growing your wealth!

 - Make pension contributions.
 Pensions might sound boring to most people, but they are actually one of the most phenomenal vehicles for growing your money.
 If your contributions are made via salary sacrifice then your pension contributions will be gross of income tax and National Insurance.
-If you’re a higher-rate taxpayer, the potential tax saving is equivalent to a 72% return just by putting the money into a pension.
+If you’re a higher-rate taxpayer, the potential tax saving is equivalent to a 72% return on your net contribution just by putting the money into a pension.
 If you want to make additional contributions before the end of the tax year, you can either do this via your employer or simply contact the pension provider directly and make an ad hoc contribution.

 - If you’re earning over £100,000 – avoid the 60% tax trap.
 If you earn over £100,000, you’ll be losing your tax-free personal allowance and some of your income will effectively be taxed at 60%!
 For every £2 earned over the £100,000 threshold, £1 of personal allowance is lost.
 If you earn £125,140, you’ll lose your personal allowance in its entirety.
 By making pension contributions, you can reduce your taxable income and potentially reclaim your personal allowance.
 So, get it right and that’s an extra £12,570 out of the tax man’s grasp.